woooowoooo/woooobot/README.md

 | `log [date]` | Returns the log file for `<date>` (today if unspecified). |
 | `reload` | Reloads commands.js. |
 | `send <channelId> <message>` | Sends `<message>` to `<channelId>`. |

+### Morshu
+Morshu sentences are grammatical (mostly) English sentences that only contain words spoken by Morshu in the CD-i game "Link: The Faces of Evil".
+They are generated in [`morshu.js`](morshu.js).
+If you run `node morshu.js`, it will generate ten morshu sentences.

+### Stats
+TODO

 ## TWOW Directory Structure
 TWOWs > Seasons > Rounds